nnoori/web.py-user-management/README.md

 for SQLite; but it's simply a matter of rewriting the table creation code to get it to function with any other SQL driven database system supported by the web.db module.

-<h4>Do you feel dirty for doing this?</h4>

-A little, yes.

 <h4>How secure is this?</h4>

-To be completely honest, I'm not really sure.
+(These are initial comments of the originator) To be completely honest, I'm not really sure.
 The passwords are salted and are hashed using SHA256 (which sounds secure enough, imho).
 Though -- I'd probably investigate a bit further before deploying this and accepting credit-cards or something equally stupid.
 As one of the motivating factors for me was to add user-management to an in-house intranet, *I make no guarantees of this products security*.

-<h4>Can I help "fix" this code?
-It makes me sad.</h4>

-Please do!
-Just keep your code tidy and documented.
+<h4>How to run the code!</h4>

+# Need to make sure that data.db file exists in /data folder
+# Need to make sure the Users table exists in the data base.
+Either run SQL query from outside or use the code - both works
+# Run start.py

 //list